cutec-chris/promet-erp/promet/setup/i386-win32/firebird-embedded/doc/README_embedded.txt

   2.2.
 Database access

     Client access can be only via the local protocol, i.e. NOT a TCP/IP connection string that includes the server name "localhost" or IP address 127.0.0.1.

-    The embedded server supports only the local connection to a database file path without a server name.
+    The embedded server supports only the local connect to a database file path without a server name.
+The client program gets an exclusive access to the database file after successful connect.

-    The database file can be accessed by multiple client programs.
-The database consistency in this case is guaranteed internally (by the shared lock table).

     The embedded server acts as a true local server for a single client accessing databases on a local machine.
 It can also act as a remote gateway that redirects all network calls to other hosts, just as the regular client library does.

   2.3.
 Authentication and security